tombh/peas/contrib/peas-dind/README.md

 ##Running
 If you just want to run the image and don't care what's going on under the hood then run;
-`./run.sh` in this directory.
+`./run.sh [API port, defaults to 4000]` in this directory.
 Otherwise read for a detailed description...

 There are 2 things to bear in mind when running Peas' Docker image.
 Firstly, that because Peas creates Docker containers inside a parent Docker container you must remember to always